RJP43/LiliElbe_EngagedLearners/ProjectDocs/encodingGuidelines.md

 _In articles, there are sometime columns.
 At the end of each column use the `<cb/>` self-closing element with the `@n` attribute and attribute-value matching the number of column break it is._
 `<cb n="#"/>`

-_Note: When transcribing a text we have made the decision as a project to remove line break hyphenation.
-Therefore, if a word in the print rendition of a text is hyphenated because there was not enough room in the print rendition to fit the entire word on a single line simply remove the hyphenation. **When a word is split over a page break/beginning - `<pb/>` take the second part of the word (after the hyphenation) and paste it directly after the first part of the word (removing the hyphenation) and then proceed with the `<pb>` encoding._
+_note: When transcribing a text we have made the decision as a project to remove line break hyphenation.
+Therefore, if a word in the print rendition of a text is hyphenated because there was not enough room in the print rendition to fit the entire word on a single line simply remove the hyphenation. **When a word is split over a page break/beginning - `<pb/>` take the second part of the word (after the hyphenation) and paste it directly after the first part of the word (removing the hyphenation) and then proceed with the `<pb>` encoding.**_

 ### Translation Segmentation